-During fiscal 2020, the Board of Directors held six meetings and each director attended at least 75% of the aggregate of (i) the total number of meetings of the Board of Directors held during the period for which he or she has been a director and (ii) the total number of meetings held by all committees of the Board of Directors on which he or she served during the periods that he or she served.
+During fiscal 2021, the Board of Directors held eight meetings and each director attended at least 75% of the aggregate of (i) the total number of meetings of the Board of Directors held during the period for which he or she had been a director and (ii) the total number of meetings held by all committees of the Board of Directors on which he or she served during the periods that he or she served.
 Directors are also encouraged to attend annual meetings of the stockholders of the Company.
-All of our directors attended the 2019 annual meeting of stockholders.
+All of our then-continuing directors attended the 2020 annual meeting of stockholders.